smarvin/taco-ci/docs/ci_overview.md

 To configure a specific run, use your configuration file (`ci.json`).
 If you want to test various configuration versions, you can create several configuration files to define each unique set of options.

-When you are ready to run a test using the CI Pipeline, you add a release tag to your repository to trigger a GitHub action.
-GitHub action copies your resources into an Amazon S3 bucket for use by the CI pipeline.
+When you are ready to run a validation job using the pipeline, you could add a new release from your Github UI or push a new git tag to your repository to trigger a GitHub Action workflow.
+The GitHub Action workflow will validate your resources based on ci.json configuration and push your resources into an AWS S3 bucket to trigger further validation jobs.
+You would get result emails with validation results as defined in your ci.json or access validation results from our result database directly after we safelisted your outbound IP.

 <img src="images/connectivity_ci_pipeline_flow.jpg" alt="Connectivity CI pipeline flow" />